kekeedme/kekeedme.github.io/projects/Miscellaneous/SchrodingerEQ.md

 # The Schrödinger Equation

-The Schrödinger equation is a linear partial differential equation, which describes the stationary and time-evolving states of non-relativistic (traveling at velocities much smaller than the speed of light) particles.
+The Schrödinger equation is a linear partial differential equation, which describes the time-evolving states of non-relativistic (traveling at velocities much smaller than the speed of light) particles.
 The variable in this differential equation is the complex, time-dependent quantity known as the wavefunction, typically denoted $\Psi(r,t)$.
 The Schrödinger equation for a single-particle system in 3 dimensions is given by: